Companies around the world were forced to re-evaluate their business strategies in the wake of the Covid-19 pandemic

 This will help them determine the changes they must make to sustain their growth and remain competitive in a post-pandemic world.

-Key characteristics of an asset-light model
+Key characteristics of an asset-light business model

 An asset-heavy, vertically integrated approach offers businesses superior control over company-wide operations and decision making.
 However, it can be restrictive due to the sheer amount of capital involved, making it hard for them to adapt to changing market conditions.